SEBR-0116/project_3_prompt/README.md

 ## Post-MVP Ideas

-**Before attempting _any_ of these post-MVP ideas, you must demonstrate your working MVP to your instructor, then attempt these on a _new branch_
+*Before attempting post-MVP ideas, you must demonstrate your working MVP to your instructor, then attempt these on a _new branch_*

 - Hidden routes using conditional rendering to mimic the functionality of user authentication
 - Implement OAuth